open-telemetry/opentelemetry-specification/specification/sdk-metric.md

 ## LabelEncoder optimizations

-The Differentiator and some Integrator implementations are required to compute a unique key corresponding to a LabelSet, for the purposes of locating an aggregator to use for metric updates.
-Where possible, Exporters can avoid a duplicate computation by providing a LabelEncoder to the Differentiator.
+The Accumulator and some Integrator implementations are required to compute a unique key corresponding to a LabelSet, for the purposes of locating an aggregator to use for metric updates.
+Where possible, Exporters can avoid a duplicate computation by providing a LabelEncoder to the Accumulator.

 This optimization applies for any Exporter that will internally compute a unique encoding for a set of labels, whether using a text or a binary encoding.
-For example, a dogstatsd Exporter will benefit by providing its specific LabelEncoder implementation to the Differentiator; consequently, the export records it sees will be accompanied by a pre-computed encoding of the export LabelSet.
+For example, a dogstatsd Exporter will benefit by providing its specific LabelEncoder implementation to the Accumulator; consequently, the export records it sees will be accompanied by a pre-computed encoding of the export LabelSet.

 ## Metric descriptors